 Applied Music: Private instruction in musical instruments and voice is available through the department.
 Registration for these lessons takes place the first week of each term in the main lobby of the Center for the Arts.
 Contact the department at extension 5221 for further information.
 Contracts must be signed after the first lesson and are binding.
 The fee is to be paid to the cashier's office upon receipt of a bill at the mid-point of each term.
 No rebate is allowed for lessons missed except in the case of injury or continued illness.
 There are ten 45-minute applied music lessons per semester (four during winter term).
-Members of the Middlebury College Orchestra, Middlebury College Choir, Middlebury College/Community Choir, Middlebury College Sound Investment Jazz Ensemble, and African Music and Dance Ensemble are entitled to half-price lessons for the instruments they play in the ensemble (or voice for choirs).
+Members of the Middlebury College Orchestra, Middlebury College Choir, Middlebury College/Community Choir, and Middlebury College Sound Investment Jazz Ensemble are entitled to half-price lessons for the instruments they play in the ensemble (or voice for choirs).
 The applied fee is waived for students who are music majors, music joint majors, or are enrolled in performance-related MUSC 0500 or MUSC 0704 projects.
 Music majors may receive a maximum of two complimentary series of private lessons each semester.
 Academic credit is not given for applied lessons.

 The department will assist the student in securing instrumental instruction not provided by the staff.
 In some cases, however, it may not be possible to find a qualified instructor.